grislyeye/grislyeye.com/posts/black-griffin-session-30.md

 <dt>Ba' Raknul</dt>
 <dd>
   <p><span class="action">stands again</span> Okay we should go stealthy from here.
 Orin if you wanna go ahead 30 feet.
-Tshrow your hand straight up if we're to stop or shout if its bad.</p>
+Throw your hand straight up if we're to stop or shout if its bad.</p>
 </dd>

 <dt>Orin</dt>